gpfsug/gpfsug-tools/policy/immutability.md

 Unfortunately we can't manipulate the immutability directly in ILM policy, so we have to use the policy to generate a list of files -- and then give this to an external script.
-The policy for this can be f.ex. /root/set-immutable.policy:
+The policy for this can be f.ex. /root/set-immutable.policy containing:

 ~~~
 RULE EXTERNAL LIST 'setimmutable' EXEC '/root/set-immutable.sh' OPTS '7'